wh1t3h47/EdgeMailer/README.md

 ## Features:
 1. Uses libuv
 2. Because of libuv, we have a thread pool
-3. 1 comment for 3 lines is the least I could do to documento
 4. **Strict** C standards, no warning should be emitted with gcc -Wall

 ## How to compile: